juancadile/PyETR-myfork/docs/development.md

 You can make a new release [here](https://github.com/Oxford-HAI-Lab/PyETR/releases/new)

 Be sure to upload the `*.tar.gz` and `*.whl` files found in the ./dist directory.

+# Testing

+For a test program, enter the tests directory and run:

+`poetry run pytest -n auto`

+For more advanced tests:

+`poetry run pytest -n auto --viewops`

+For coverage of pyetr (from tests folder):

+`poetry run pytest -n 8 --viewops --cov=../pyetr/ --cov-report=term-missing`